maxime7770/maxime7770/README.md

 Hi!
 I'm Maxime.
 I am passionate about Data Science and AI and love working on projects related to these fields. 🤖

 I am a MEng student in Applied Mathematics at CentraleSupélec.
-I am currently in **Dubai**, at [AAICO](https://www.aaico.com/), as a Machine Learning Engineer intern.
+I am also working remotely at [AAICO](https://www.aaico.com/), as a Machine Learning Engineer.

 ## How to reach me 📫